VekotinVerstas/IoTDevice/README.md

 8. enjoy as everting always works not ;)

 This is at early dev state and likely to change all over

+UBlox config tool and https://github.com/VekotinVerstas/serialforward can be used to access Neo 6m GPS module in windows.